SamuelJLeonard/Knorr-Held_Rasser/2. Clustering Function/clustering_function_summary.md

 **Method**

-Once we've selected *k* cluster centers at random, create a list of vectors.
-Fill the first element of each vector with the cluster centers.

-Then create a matrix in which the entry *i*, *j* is the distance between non-center *i* and cluster center *j*.
+Create a matrix in which the entry *i*, *j* is the distance between non-center *i* and cluster center *j*.

 The first instance of the minimum value of each row is the cluster center that each corresponding non-center will join.
-Combine the non-centers corresponding to the same cluster center into vectors.
+Create a list of vectors in which each vector contains the non-centers corresponding to the same cluster center.
+Insert the correct cluster center into the first element of each of these vectors.

-Finally, combine the lsit of cluster centers with the list of non-centers that correspond to the same center.